na-na-hi/renget/archive/sirinmmg.md

 SS1: Upon entering the field, when you cast [Judgement] or [Split], gain Fire DMG +45.7% [S0] > 60% [SS1] , last for 7.5s (can be refreshed).

-SS2: UNLOCK: On exit, Fire DMG dealt to Ignited enemies is increased from 250% to 800% ATK of Fire DMG.
+SS2: UNLOCK: On exit, Fire DMG dealt to Ignited enemies is increased from 100% to 200% ATK of Fire DMG.

+SS2: Ult CD -10% [S] > 25% [SS2] , max 15s.

 SS3: Lead

-SSS: UNLOCK: When Charged ATK hits a target, if the target is ignited, deal additional 400% ATK of Fire DMG.
-Charged ATK gain Total DMG +30% against ignited enemies.
+SSS: UNLOCK: When Charged ATK hits a target, if the target is ignited, deal additional 300% ATK of Fire DMG.
+Charged ATK gain Total DMG +20% against ignited enemies.